samskivert/website/blog/_posts/2015-03-17-gradle-difficutles.md

 Overall, Gradle feels like Ant without the horrible XML syntax, plus a few useful parts of Maven (particularly dependency management and sensible defaults for Java projects).
-I have philosophical qualms with a build tool that is based on a Turing complete language from the ground up, regardless of how declarative things *look* (c.f. the lack of error message when I had more than one `resources` section).
+I have philosophical qualms with a build tool that is based on a Turing complete language from the ground up, regardless of how declarative things *look* (e.g. the lack of error message when I had more than one `resources` section).

 However, Gradle also provides an apparently civilized API for obtaining project metadata in things